// From Hello World to IO Monad

 hello world

-If you have dabbled in asynchronous programming, you will notice that input is an I/O operation.
-If you want to execute I/O efficiently, you often need to perform asynchronous I/O.
+If you have encountered some asynchronous programming, you will notice that `input` is an I/O operation.
+If you want to perform I/O efficiently, you often need to do asynchronous I/O.

-In the ancient era before async/await was born, if we wanted to make a program asynchronous, we had to write it in the form of callback functions.
+In the ancient times before async/await was born, if we wanted to make a program asynchronous, we had to write it in the form of callback functions.

-Of course, the input here is not an asynchronous I/O function, but that doesn’t stop us from rewriting this program into a callback style, just for fun.
+Of course, `input` here is not an asynchronous I/O function, but that doesn't prevent us from changing this program to the form of callback functions, just for fun.

-We split main into three functions, where each function calls the next step at the end:
+We split `main` into three functions, and each function will call the next step at the end:

 def main():